karolroldi/hello-world/README.md

 # hello-world

-hello!!
+Hello!
-My nickname is Roldi!
-I want to be king of fucking everything.
-Let me do this.
+My name is Roldi.
+Say hello to Roldi!
+I want join to your community and be one of you.
-You can be with me or against me! :)